March 03, 2026

 • The right to receive, upon request, further information that is helpful for the exercise of these rights;

-Please note that conditions, exceptions or restrictions apply to these rights under applicable data protection law, (for example to protect third parties or trade secrets or if we have an overriding private interest).
+Please note that conditions, exceptions or restrictions apply to these rights under applicable data protection law (for example to protect third parties or trade secrets).
 We will inform you accordingly where applicable.

 On websites operated by us, we use various technologies (e.g. cookies, fingerprinting, tracking pixels and similar technologies), with which we and third parties engaged by us can recognize you during your use and, under certain circumstances, track you over several visits.

-We use our own tools and sometimes third-party services, in particular to improve the functionality or content of our website (e.g. integration of videos or maps) and to compile statistics
+We use our own tools and sometimes third-party services, in particular to improve the functionality or content of our website (e.g. integration of videos or maps), to compile statistics and to display advertisements.
+This enables us and authorized third parties to provide you with a personalized web experience (e.g. personalized advertising, interactions on social media sites, etc.).

-For further information on our use of cookies and similar technologies, please see the Cookie Policies on the respective websites and platforms you are using.
+For further information on our use of cookies and similar technologies, please see our Cookie Policy.

 You can manage your preferences regarding the use of cookies and similar technologies on our Website by accessing the Consent Management System, which is available under "Cookie Settings" on our Website.